giorgio352/pandas/doc/source/user_guide/visualization.rst

     >>> Series([1, 2, 3]).plot(backend="backend.module")

-Alternatively, you can also set this option globally, do you don't need to specify the keyword in each ``plot`` call.
+Alternatively, you can also set this option globally, so you don't need to specify the keyword in each ``plot`` call.
 For example:

 .. code-block:: python